EaglerReborn/EaglerReborn.github.io/src/plugindocs/README.md

 - `constructors: Object`
     - A object containing constructors to make some Java objects from within JavaScript.
 [Auto]
 - `javaClient: Object`
     - This is the `Minecraft` instance exposed to JavaScript.
 It has no wrapping, and so many properties will be illegible.
-To use it, I would recommend editing the `build.gradle` in the worspace to set `minifying: false;` [Auto]
+To use it, I would recommend editing the `build.gradle` in the workspace to set `minifying: false;` [Auto]
 - `version: String`
     - The version of the Plugin API (If not accessible, you can check the PluginAPI version in the f3 menu)
 - `clientBrand: String`